cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 For every [task](writing-tasks.md) Cirrus CI starts a new Virtual Machine or a new Docker Container on a given compute service.
 Using a new VM or a new Docker Container each time for running tasks has many benefits:

-* **Atomic changes to an environment where tasks are executed.** Everything about a task is configured in `.cirrus.yml` file including
+* **Atomic changes to an environment where tasks are executed.** Everything about a task is configured in `.cirrus.yml` file, including
   VM image version and Docker Container image version.
-After commiting changes to `.cirrus.yml` not only new tasks will use the new environment but also outdated branches will continue using the old configuration.
+After committing changes to `.cirrus.yml` not only new tasks will use the new environment, but also outdated branches will continue using the old configuration.
 * **Reproducibility.** Fresh environment guarantees no corrupted artifacts or caches are presented from the previous tasks.
 * **Cost efficiency.** Most compute services are offering per-second pricing which makes them ideal for using with Cirrus CI.